mjeg1410/QAProject1/README.md

 Testing:<br>
 Test cases need to be created for:<br>
 Page redirect on submission <br>
-Page redirect on page redirect when not logged in accessing pages requiring it<br>
+Page redirect when not logged in accessing pages requiring it<br>
 Submission of data<br>
 Display of data<br>